-Thank you for your interest in New Lifehouse Academy.
+“Thank you for your interest in New Lifehouse.
 We are honored to serve you, and our greatest desire is to see God’s will come to pass for you and your family.
-Our prayer is that you would be filled with his peace that surpasses all understanding through this difficult season.
+Our prayer is that you would be filled with his peace that surpasses all understanding through this difficult season.” – Admissions Coordinator

-The tuition for New Lifehouse is partially offset by donations from the community.
-So, our tuition is much less than other schools for troubled teens.
+The tuition for New Lifehouse Academy is partially offset by donations from the community.
+Therefore, our tuition is much less than other schools for troubled teen girls.
 It is actually less than what it costs us to provide 24/7 care, food, counseling, activities, and education for each student year-round.
-There is a monthly tuition along with a one-time $3,750 fee upon enrollment.
+There is monthly tuition along with a one-time non-refundable fee upon enrollment.

 The Enrollment Process

-Once a student is initially accepted, an interview with the student is preferred.
-The next step would be to set a date for admission.
-We have an open admissions policy which means we do admissions year around.
-The only exception is around Christmas.
-Admission is handled on weekdays only.
-Emergency admissions can be done after consultation and approval by the Executive Director.
+A non-refundable Processing Deposit is required in order to set an Admission Date.
+We then will coordinate a good time to bring your student, so we can prepare to receive her.
 An Admission Packet with all the information is then sent to the parent or guardian for completion prior to admission.
 This packet includes a list of what to bring from documentation to toiletries.
 The length of the process is typically 7-10 days, but it can be accomplished in a few days if needed and if all the proper information is supplied by the parent.